Do business students feel supported by career guidance?

 What should universities change next?

-• Co‑own a minimal careers curriculum with programme teams: timetable employer panels, application workshops and mock interviews around peak assessment periods.
+• Co-own a minimal careers curriculum with programme teams: timetable employer panels, application workshops, and mock interviews around peak assessment periods.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into actionable insight for business programmes and careers services.
-It tracks topic volume and sentiment over time for career guidance support, compares like‑for‑like across disciplines and cohorts, and spotlights where tone falls below the overall pattern.
-Providers can generate concise briefings for programme teams, map insights to timetabling and assessment points, and evidence improvement to senior leadership and external reviewers.
+Student Voice Analytics turns open-text feedback into actionable insight for business programmes and careers services.
+It tracks topic volume and sentiment over time for career guidance support, compares like-for-like across disciplines and cohorts, and spotlights where tone falls below the overall pattern.
+Providers can generate concise briefings for programme teams, map insights to timetabling and assessment points, and evidence improvements to senior leadership and external reviewers.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.